Philip1806/blublog/README.md

 2. More appropriate for users you don't trust.

 With roles and permissions you can make sure that posts from some users WILL wait to be approved.
-Also you can restrict html output of some roles or totaly disable it.
+Also you **can restrict html output of some roles or totaly disable it**.

 3. Extending your user model.